CrystalNet-Tech/dotnet-for-delphi-samples/README.md

 # Learn more

-See [.Net Runtime Library for Delphi](https://crystalnet-tech.com/RuntimeLibrary/RuntimeLibrary4Delphi) for detailed information.
+See [.Net Runtime Library for Delphi](https://crystalnet-tech.com/RuntimeLibrary/RuntimeLibrary4Delphi) for detailed information about how to integrate .Net Framework classes into Delphi.
+See [.Net DLL/WSDL Importer for Delphi](https://crystalnet-tech.com/RuntimeLibrary/RuntimeLibUtilities) for detailed information about how to import .Net third part DLLs or WSDLs and integrate .Net Framework classes into Delphi.

 # API reference